welcome

 Ellen Ranyard (“LNR”), Bible women, district nurses and informal education.
 Known for using innovative methods, Ellen Raynard (1810-1879) brought about the first group of paid social workers in England and pioneered the first district nursing programme in London [updated and extended April 2025].
 A linked podcast is now available on The Red Heaven Oral History Archive.

-Click for a full listing of articles with links where available.
+Click for a listing of articles with links where available.

 books etc